 Swapping out old fixtures for water-efficient ones might not sound exciting, but it’s one of the easiest and most impactful upgrades you can make at home.
 And don’t worry — these days, “low-flow” doesn’t mean “low-pressure.”
 Modern designs are efficient and effective, giving you the same clean feel while using far less water.

-Low-flow showerheads typically use 2.0 gallons per minute (GPM) or less than the standard 2.5 GPM.6 That small difference adds up fast, especially for a family of four.
+Low-flow showerheads typically use 2.0 gallons per minute (GPM) or less, which is lower than the standard 2.5 GPM.5 That small difference adds up fast, especially for a family of four.
 While actual savings depend on how long and how often people shower, estimates suggest that switching to a low-flow showerhead can save thousands of gallons of water each year, without sacrificing comfort or pressure.

 Water-efficient faucets use built-in aerators and flow restrictors to reduce water use without sacrificing pressure.
 That makes them a smart choice for kitchens and bathrooms, where faucets are used frequently.
 Today’s designs are made to perform just as well as traditional models, so you get the function you need, with the bonus of saving water and supporting a more sustainable home.

-💡 Pro tip: Many local utilities offer rebates or incentives when you install WaterSense-labeled products, making upgrading even more affordable.
-Before you buy, check with your local water provider or visit this site to see if there are any rebates available in your area.
+Many local utilities offer rebates or incentives when you install WaterSense-labeled products, making upgrading even more affordable.
+Before purchasing, check with your local water provider or visit this site to determine if rebates are available in your area.

 3. Upgrade to an Eco-Friendly Washing Machine or Dishwasher